salfaris/shared-kmbook-content/content/predeparture/prep-before-departure.md

 ## Should I pay for VISA Priority or Premium?

-It's a scam.
-Stay away kids.
+You don't to pay for this service.
 In odd circumstances, such as you already have a flight date, you may consider paying extra for the priority Visa in hopes that your Visa can be issued quicker.

 ## For the TB test, do I need to get my X-Ray film?